-MIAMI – Today in Aviation, Ethiopian Airlines (ET) was founded in 1945.
+DALLAS – Today in Aviation, Ethiopian Airlines (ET) was founded in 1945.
 The carrier was established following the liberation of Ethiopia in 1941.

-With Trans World Airlines (TWA) on hand to offer their expertise, operations commenced on April 8, 1946, from Addis Ababa-Asmara-Cairo.
+With Trans World Airlines (TWA) on hand to offer its expertise, operations commenced on April 8, 1946, from Addis Ababa-Asmara-Cairo.
 The US government had provided the airline with five war surplus Douglas C-47 Skytrains.

 Its first international flights began in 1951 after two Convair CV-240s joined the fleet.
-Douglas DC-6s followed in 1956 and this allowed for further expansion.
-ET entered the jet-age when it received a pair of Boeing 720Bs in December 1962.
+Douglas DC-6s followed in 1956, and this allowed for further expansion.
+ET entered the jet age when it received a pair of Boeing 720Bs in December 1962.

 In 1982, it became the first airline in Africa to order the Boeing 767.
-The type’s arrival opened up new opportunities for the airline with a swathe of new long-haul routes added to the network.
+The type’s arrival opened up new opportunities for the airline, with a swathe of new long-haul routes added to the network.

 The 1990s and 2000s saw ET attempt to become an industry leader in African aviation.
-The plan was to make Addis Ababa Bole International Airport (ADD) into a hub, grow passenger numbers, and modernize its fleet.
+The plan was to make Addis Ababa Bole International Airport (ADD) a hub, grow passenger numbers, and modernize its fleet.